State Sen. Nathan Dahm spars with Jon Stewart over Second Amendment

 "The Problem With Jon Stewart" host talks with Sen. Nathan Dahm about gun regulations making Americans less safe.

-For the episode released Friday, the problem seemed to be state Sen. Nathan Dahm, R-Broken Arrow.
+For the episode released Friday, Stewart's problem seemed to be state Sen. Nathan Dahm, R-Broken Arrow.

+Dahm said he was under no illusions when he agreed to the Stewart interview but added, "You know me.
+I'm not afraid of anything."

+Asked how he felt about the interview after seeing the final cut, Dahm said, "Of course I'm glad I did it."

-That deregulation, Stewart argues during the interview, has not made anybody safer and offers as proof the rising number of gun-related deaths.
+During the interview, Stewart argued that gun deregulation has not made anybody safer and offers the rising number of gun-related deaths as support for his stance.

 "In every other place in your life, you want to bring order," Stewart said.
 "Guns are the outlier for you."

-When Dahm replies that fentanyl and obesity cause many more deaths than guns, Stewart replies, "And you're the guy saying, 'You know what would help (obesity)?
+When Dahm replied that fentanyl and obesity cause many more deaths than guns, Stewart replied, "And you're the guy saying, 'You know what would help (obesity)?
 Ice cream.'"

-Dahm maintained the U.S. Constitution gives the right to bear arms unique standing because of the phrase "shall not be infringed," and that fatherless homes and other social factors are to blame for gun violence, not the guns themselves.
+Dahm maintained that the U.S. Constitution gives the right to bear arms unique standing because of the phrase "shall not be infringed" and that fatherless homes and other social factors are to blame for gun violence, not the guns themselves.

 "Eighty percent of school shooters came from either fatherless or broken homes," said Dahm.